Magnificat

 The Magnificat is one of the eight most ancient Christian hymns and perhaps the earliest Marian hymn.
 Within the whole of Christianity, the canticle is most frequently recited within the Liturgy of the Hours.
 In Western Christianity, the Magnificat is most often sung or recited during the main evening prayer service: Vespers in the Catholic and Lutheran churches, and Evening Prayer (or Evensong) in Anglicanism.
+The traditional form is found the Book of Common Prayer (1662) and in Common Worship, as well as the Book of Common Prayer (1928) and Book of Common Prayer (1979) of the Episcopal Church (United States).
 In Eastern Christianity, the Magnificat is always sung at Matins.
 The Magnificat may also be sung during worship services, especially in the Advent season during which these verses are traditionally read.

 Context

 Mary's Magnificat, recorded only in Luke's Gospel, is one of four hymns, distilled from a collection of early Jewish-Christian canticles, which complement the promise-fulfillment theme of Luke's infancy narrative.
 These songs are Mary's Magnificat; Zechariah's Benedictus (1:67–79); the angels' Gloria in Excelsis Deo (2:13–14); and Simeon's Nunc dimittis (2:28–32).
 In form and content, these four canticles are patterned on the "hymns of praise" in Israel's Psalter.
 In structure, these songs reflect the compositions of pre-Christian contemporary Jewish hymnology.
-The first stanza displays graphically a characteristic feature of Hebrew poetry—synonymous parallelism—in ascribing praise to God: "my soul" mirrors "my spirit"; "proclaims the greatness" with "has found gladness"; "of the Lord" with "in God my Savior."
+The first stanza displays graphically a characteristic feature of Hebrew poetry—synonymous parallelism—in ascribing praise to God: "my soul" mirrors "my spirit"; "proclaims the greatness" with "has found gladness"; "of the Lord" with "in God my Savior".
 The balance of the opening two lines bursts out into a dual Magnificat of declaring the greatness of and finding delight in God.
 The third stanza again demonstrates parallelism, but in this instance, three contrasting parallels: the proud are reversed by the low estate, the mighty by those of low degree, and the rich by the hungry.

 Although there is some scholarly discussion of whether the historical Mary herself actually proclaimed this canticle, Luke portrays her as the singer of this song of reversals and the interpreter of the contemporary events taking place.
 Mary symbolizes both ancient Israel and the Lucan faith-community as the author/singer of the Magnificat.
+Adolf von Harnack argued in 1900 that Luke 1:46 should be read as "And Elizabeth said ..." in accordance with several ancient readings.
+Jeffrey Kloha notes that "few commentaries and no editions of the Greek New Testament produced in the last half-century concur with his judgment", although he maintains there is a case for accepting the attribution to Elizabeth.